 SOA Testing Tools

-There are many tools available in the market to help testers in testing SOA applications.
-Few of them are listed below.
+There are many SOA testing tools available in the market to help testers in testing SOA applications.
+Here are some of the popular SOA Testing Tools:

 1) SOAP UI